-Applying a for a Malaysian visa is more difficult than applying for many other countries’ visa.
+Applying for a Malaysian visa is more difficult than applying for the visa of many other countries.
 Please note that the visa application process and the list of the required documents may change at any time!
 Please keep this in mind when choosing your study abroad destination.
 Make sure to get the latest information on the visa regulations directly from the Malaysian embassy in your home country.
 Getting a visa to a foreign country should never be taken for granted and cannot be guaranteed by Asia Exchange in any way.
 Please also refer to our terms and conditions.

 1. Before being eligible for applying for a student visa, students must apply for a Visa Approval Letter (VAL) through EMGS (Education Malaysia Global Services).
 Please pay the processing fees and submit the required documents to UPM when asked.
 After that UPM will fill out the VAL application form for you.
 The processing time for the VAL application is 5–8 weeks.

 Please prepare the following documents for the VAL: